RichStone/mareposa/README.md

 - set message, if no gitignore technology available
 - Set your own default README.md

+### future refactorings
+- take out texts in a map file
+- have bash commands in own class
+- add offline support for README, LICENSE.txt and gitignore

 > let me know in the issues if you have new ideas or want some of the possible features interests you most at the moment.